 Establish a regular training program (i.e. first aid)

-The AED certification is $3000 and is required every three years.
-Anyone working alone is required to have Standard First Aid.
-This works out to $50/per person approximately with the rate Acadia is getting through St John Ambulance.
+Anyone working alone is required to have Emergency First Aid.
+Currently, Acadia is only offering Standard First Aid Courses.
+The First Aid Course works out to $50/per person approximately with the rate Acadia is getting through St John Ambulance.
+This cost is for the Instructor training time at $15/hr and the cost of the training manuals from St John Ambulance, including the certificates.
 This training is being offered four times a year to Faculty and Staff only.
 Suzanne had asked about Emergency First Aid for student and part time staff at the Irving Center.
 Chad had suggested that he could set up on site training but this would have to be paid for from each departments budget; not from OH&S.

 Expand OH&S role.